honza-kasik/cpu-mem-usage-monitor/README.md

 * `[-l FILE]` Log file path
 * `[-d FILE]` Graph file path
 * `[-s NUMBER]` Time after the values will be added to log
+* `-c COMMAND` Command name will be tracked in system instead of PID

+### Example
+`./monitor.sh -c firefox` will track different instances of Firefox browser in system one at a time (always the newest instance if previously watched was killed).

+### Notes
 Logged raw values will be placed in usage.log files and graph will be placed in usage.png by default.
 Graph **will not be created** by default.

 ## Resources